Interlisp/Interlisp.github.io/README.md

 **1. `validate-docs` — Verify Documentation Consistency**

-Runs on `push` and `pull_request` events to ensure that README.md references the correct Hugo version.
+Runs on `push`, `pull_request`, and `workflow_dispatch` events to ensure that README.md references the correct Hugo version.
 Checks that:
 - The Hugo badge displays the version defined in `HUGO_VERSION`
 - The README.md installation instructions use the correct version